saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 The title pretty much explains it.

-To do it, access https://archlinux.org/download and download the most recent ISO file.
+To do it, access https://archlinux.org/download and scroll down to find your closest mirror and download the ISO file.

 ### Step 2: Make a bootable flash drive.

 I recommend using [Etcher](https://www.balena.io/etcher/) for this step.
 Download the suitable version for you (Windows, macOS or Linux).
 The Linux version is usually an AppImage file, which runs (or should run) on all distros.
-If you are geeky, you could use dd on Linux, works too.
+I personally use [Ventoy](https://github.com/ventoy/Ventoy), which lets me load multiple ISOs in one USB drive.

-Always keep this flash drive around after, maybe label it.
+Always keep this flash drive around after.
 It will be important as it might be the only way you can solve any possible boot issues in the future.

 ### Step 3: Configure your machine